nashetty/SpellHive/README.md

 2. **Listen and Learn:** Click a button and hear how the word sounds.
 It's like having your own word-talking helper!

 3. **Try, Try Again:** Don't worry if you don't get it the first time.
-You can give it another shot, or if you want, skip the word for now and come back when you're ready.
+You can give it another shot, or if you want, skip the word for now and come back to it at the end.

 4. **See Your Wins:** Want to see where you're doing awesome?
 You can check out the words you got right anytime you like.

 5. **Practice Playtime:** Practice spelling as much as you want.
 When you finish all the words, guess what?
-The computer gives you a thumbs-up!
+The computer will let you know!

 6. **Your Choice, Anytime:** If you decide it's time to stop, just click "End".
 You'll get to see all the cool words you practiced.